srkesler/MInets/README.md

 # MInets
-R code for conducting permutation testing to compare two mutual information networks
+R and Matlab code for conducting permutation testing to compare two mutual information networks with graph theory or eigenvector analysis.